EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-02.md

 ## Before You Leave – Quick Verification

-Run these commands to confirm your setup for Session 03:
+Run these commands to confirm your setup:

 ```bash
 # 1. Client works